twishasaraiya/drlnd-p1-navigation/report.md

 **Action Space**

-0 - move forward.
+0 - move forward

-1 - move backward.
+1 - move backward

-2 - turn left.
+2 - turn left

-3 - turn right.
+3 - turn right

 The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.

-### Learning Algorithm
+## Learning Algorithm

 For this project I have implemented Q-Learning algorithm.
 Implemented 2 agents DQN and DDQN